fab1ano/magic-mirror/README.md

 55 4    * * * pi /home/pi/.reload.sh
 ```

-Probably you want to adjust the times for enabling and disabling the monitor.
+Probably you want to adjust the times for turning the monitor on and off.

 ## Impression